Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Spacetime geometry

 In an asymptotically flat spacetime, one requires the boundary condition $\Phi(r)|_{r\to\infty}=0$.
 This implies that EC DM introduces an additional redshift factor, since the shift function shall increase towards larger $r$.
 Meanwhile, vacuum DM simply leads to $-g_{tt}=g_{rr}^{-1}$.
 Additionally, Ref.~\cite{Cardoso:2021wlq} has obtained the analytic form of the $-g_{tt}$ component for the modified Hernquist profile with $r_c = 2M_{BH}$.
 Other approximate analytical solutions for generalized DM energy density profiles of Eq.~\eqref{eq. dark matter profile} in the EC description have been obtained in Ref.~\cite{Konoplya:2022hbl}.

-We show the non-zero shift function for the EC DM in Fig.~\ref{fig. shift function}, where we set $M_{DM}/M_{BH}=100$ for better visualization.
-The plot illustrates that the additional redshift factor extends beyond $a_0$, and that a more compact configuration (smaller $a_0$) leads to a larger deviation from the zero shift function over a shorter radial range.
-Moreover, the Dehnen 3/2 profile produces a substantially stronger redshift factor near the BH horizon compared to the Hernquist profile, indicating that the discrepancy between EC DM and vacuum DM is likely model dependent.
+We compare the non-zero shift function induced by the EC DM for both the Hernquist and Dehnen-3/2 profiles in Fig.~\ref{fig. shift function}, where we set $M_{DM}/M_{BH}=100$ for better visualization.
+We obtain the shift function by numerically integrating Eq.~\eqref{eq. shift function} backward from (numerical) infinity, imposing the aforementioned boundary condition for an asymptotically flat spacetime.
+The plot illustrates that the additional redshift factor induced by the EC DM remains nonzero for radii $r \gtrsim a_0$, although the main deviation from the zero shift function occurs predominantly at scales of the order of $a_0$ or smaller.
+A more compact configuration (smaller $a_0/M_{\rm BH}$) leads to a larger deviation from the zero shift function over a shorter radial range.
+Moreover, the Dehnen-3/2 profile produces a substantially stronger redshift factor near the BH horizon compared to the Hernquist profile, indicating that the discrepancy between EC DM and vacuum DM is likely model dependent.
 As we will show, this additional redshift factor plays a crucial role in electromagnetic observations, and its impact becomes non-negligible in the strong-field regime.